wcamposs/github-repo-searcher/README.md

 ## Description:

-Application developed in React Native using Typescript for Delivery Much's technical challenge.
+Application developed in React Native using Typescript and Axios.

 **The Application aims to:**